 The fact that the anti-corrosion effects are able to be extrapolated for any type of engine is widely accepted on the grounds of the following key points:

-B-1-3 In order to prevent an excessively fast rate of corrosion on valves, state-of-the-art alloys are employed in the design of valves, which have been adopted by the majority of manufacturers as a fundamental factor to reduce the problem of corrosion.
+2-1-3 In order to prevent an excessively fast rate of corrosion on valves, state-of-the-art alloys are employed in the design of valves, which have been adopted by the majority of manufacturers as a fundamental principle to reduce the problem of corrosion.
 In spite of this, the problem has not been completely resolved and new designs and materials are continually being developed.

 - Manufacturing defects of the exhaust valves, which are a main factor in the rate of valve blowouts.

 - The onset, in the long term, of thermal and/or mechanical fatigue.

 - Chemical corrosion due to impurities in the fuel oil, which is a factor in the general corrosion of the seats and the rate of blowouts due to thermal stress and small defects acquired.